atomicdata-dev/atomic-data-docs/src/interoperability/intro.md

 ## Protocols

+* [Solid](solid.md): A set of specifications that has many similarities with Atomic Data
 * [IPFS](ipfs.md): Content-based addressing to prevent 404s and centralization

 ## Database paradigms

 * [SQL](sql.md): How Atomic Data differs from and could interact with SQL databases

-## Upgrade guide

-* [Upgrade](upgrade.md): How to make your existing server-side application compatible with Atomic Data
+* [Graph](graph-database.md): How it differs from some labeled property graphs, such as Neo4j